Unity-Technologies/ml-agents/docs/Learning-Environment-Design-Agents.md

 For agents using a continuous state space, you create a feature vector to represent the agent's observation at each step of the simulation.
 The Policy class calls the `CollectObservations(VectorSensor sensor)` method of each Agent.
-Your implementation of this function must call `sensor.AddObservation` to add vector observations.
+Your implementation of this function must call `VectorSensor.AddObservation` to add vector observations.

 The observation must include all the information an agents needs to accomplish